-To test your variations, just use the same force parameters you'd use with any other variation.
+To test your variations, use the same force parameters you would use with any other variation.

-When adding tags, try not to use more than about 50 words.
-Any more than that will bring diminishing returns.
+- When adding tags, try not to use more than about 50 words.
+Any more than that brings diminishing returns.
 There are also potential issues with browser storage for especially large tags.

-Think about the experience you’re delivering.
+- Think about the experience you are delivering.
 What words describe it?

 How frequently does a user’s score update?

 An individual user’s score is generated every time they load a page where you are collecting tags.

 Is a score value available on a customer’s first pageload?